 Unless she saved your precious Top 10 Threats immediately, it’s unlikely she’ll go back.
 Yet, if she has your email with a link to it, there’s a chance that she’ll come back when things have cooled down.
 You could also set your system with reminder emails (2 with different titles) in case she receives the email, but doesn’t click through to the resource.

-5. Adapt your web content
+5. Adapt your web content around the 80/20 Rule

 You’ll know from Google Analytics whether the main entry points for visitors are your home page or particular landing pages.